-Within a few minutes we were in love with Paris!
-And within the same minutes we understood that this is a city you can’t just visit once when having a weekend or just a few days here.
-There’s no way you can cover all things worth seeing and experience in that time.
-This is Sticks & Spoons3 day Travel Guide and Travel Itinerary to Paris!
+Within a few minutes, we were in love with Paris, and within the same minutes, we understood that this is a city you can’t just visit once when having a weekend or just a few days here.
+There’s no way you can cover all things worth seeing and experiencing in that time.
+This is Sticks & Spoon's 3-day Travel Guide and Travel Itinerary to Paris!

 First day in Paris!
-The Hotel Therese was perfectly located and within just minutes of walking we had some nice destinations, sights and restaurants in the area.
-We met up with one of Sticks San Francisco friends that also was on the Wine Yard Wedding for a tasty Thai Dinner at Restaurant Bambou.
+The Hotel Therese was perfectly located and within just minutes of walking, we had some nice destinations, sights, and restaurants in the area.
+We met up with one of Sticks San Francisco's friends that also was at the Wine Yard Wedding for a tasty Thai Dinner at Restaurant Bambou.

 Dinner at Bambou

-Afterwards we just strolled around the neighborhood the and made some plans for the upcoming days.
+Afterward, we just strolled around the neighborhood and made some plans for the upcoming days.
 We soon realized that we needed to do this first Paris visit with a tight schedule.

-The exhibition about Pablo Picasso's work with the Opera House was very interesting with some extraordinary works like the Picadour above
+The exhibition of Pablo Picasso's work with the Opera House was very interesting with some extraordinary works like the Picadour above

 Eiffel Tower - makes one of the most iconic city silhouettes in the World